Cat Breeds in Australia

 They are widely known as gentle giants, but you have to know that British Shorthairs are a friendly, easy-going and affectionate cat that enjoys family companions.
 They are loyal and will follow their owners everywhere.
 However, they are not desperate for attention and very quiet cats.

 As kittens, they are energetic and playful, but when they reach the age of 1, they calm down and become couch potatoes.
 They are suited for being indoor cats because they don’t get in trouble or wander off like other breeds.

 Common British Shorthair Conditions and Diseases

-- Polycystic Kidney Disease – This particular condition can start at very young age.
-It causes cysts of fluid in kidneys, and obstructs them from functioning normally.
-That can cause chronic renal failure in case that you haven’t detected it in early stages.
+- Polycystic Kidney Disease – This particular condition can start at a very young age.
+It causes cysts of fluid in kidneys and obstructs them from functioning normally.
+That can cause chronic renal failure in case you haven’t detected it in early stages.
 You should look for symptoms such as vomiting, poor appetite, frequent urination, drinking, depression, and lethargy.

 - The cat from Alice’s Adventure in Wonderland is based on the British Shorthair.

 - British Shorthair appears on Whiskas as the mascot.